Frequently Asked Questions

 It is a very comfortable environment.
 For those dogs who are used to sleeping in a crate, we do have a couple of crates, just in case.

 The others dogs are divided into groups in various bedrooms in the barn.
-The barn is also equipped with an audio monitoring system, and someone is always on the property.
+Someone is always on the property, in the residence next to the doggie barn.

 Therefore, the dogs are never alone.